 - Offer a broad, balanced and coherent programme in which students study: English, Maths, Science, ICT, PE, French, German, RE, History, Geography, Design, Art, Drama and Music.
 PSHE is delivered through special days called “Edge Days” and also covers Citizenship, Health Education, Careers and Enterprise.

-In Key Stage 3, English, Maths, Science and Modern Foreign Languages are taught in ability groupings.
+In Lower School, English, Maths, Science and Modern Foreign Languages are taught in ability groupings.
 All other subjects are taught in tutor groups.
 Curriculum coverage and subject weightings are in line with statutory requirements.

-At the end of Year 8, students transfer from the North Lodge to the Church Chare site and begin the transition to GCSE studies.
-Guidance with regards to making GCSE choices begins in Year 8 and parents/carers are kept fully involved in the process through open evenings, parents evenings and also individual interviews at which preferences are finalised.
+When students transfer from the North Lodge to the Church Chare site they also begin the transition to GCSE and Level 2 studies.
+Guidance with regards to making option choices begins in Year 8 and parents/carers are kept fully involved in the process through open evenings, parents evenings and also individual interviews at which preferences are finalised.

 We recognise that during these vital years students need individualised programmes which will maximise their chances of examination success whilst leaving as many post 16 opportunities open to them as possible.